orchidsoftware/orchid.software/docs/en/docs/global-search.md

 ```

-## Modifying Results
+## Customizing Search Queries

-To modify queries, for example, to display only relevant data in the results, you can modify the query by overriding the method:
+To customize search queries, you can override the default `searchQuery()` method.
+This method returns a `Builder` instance representing the query used to index the model.

 ```php